 A. Optical Components Ltd. has a diverse line of optics products that are specially customized based on clients’ requests.
 All manufacturing processes follow stringent specifications by legitimate authorities such as US Military Surface Quality Spec standards (MIL-0-13830A) and Deutsche Industrie (DIN) standards.
 Their manufacturing facilities are run by an experienced staff of engineers, technicians, production managers, and quality inspectors committed to superior quality.

 One of the company’s premium products is its custom-made optical lenses.
-Lenses are made from various materials, but the material that will be thoroughly discussed in this article is Germanium Lenses.
+Lenses are made from various materials, but the material that will be thoroughly discussed in this article is GE lenses (Germanium Lenses).

 Germanium Lenses – is a Chemical Element that is Grown Using the Czochralski Technique